phantom820/Py-Go/README.md

 - for relevant usage examples see https://github.com/phantom820/Py-Go/tree/master/examples
 - for machine learning related examples see https://github.com/phantom820/Py-Go/tree/master/machine_learning_examples

+### Note
+With use with machine learning models a callable cost function must be implemented which will return the results of evaluating the function at a specified number of solutions , that is it accepts a 2d array (m,d) where m is the number of candidate solutions of dimension d.
+See https://github.com/phantom820/Py-Go/blob/master/machine_learning_examples/models.py for example how to implement.

 ### Implemented optimization algorithms
 - particle swarm optimization (PSO)
 - genetic algorithm (GA)